Paul Lambert

 > by(female) ///

-I have saved the Pohar Perme estimates in a dataset, so I can merge them in after using mrsprep.
+I have saved the Pohar Perme estimates in a frame, so I can plot them in after using mrsprep.

 Using mrsprep to enable modelling of covariates